Coa Valley, Portugal: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you vacation in Coa Valley during May, you are likely to see that it is mild.
-Temperatures tend to hover around the high 60s F (low 10s C) during the day, while at night they can dip into the high 40s F (single digits C).
+If you vacation in Coa Valley during April, you might find that it is cool.
+Temperatures tend to hover around the low 60s F (mid 10s C) during the day, while at night they can dip into the low 40s F (single digits C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: